 - Abnormal sense of smell, swinging vision, altered perception of depth, visual brightness, vision loss.

 - Dilated pupils, cross eyes.

 - Cold sweat, tightness of the throat, swollen tongue.

 - Inflammation of the pancreas.

 - Difficulty in swallowing.

 - Slow or reduced movement of the body.

 - Difficulty with writing properly.

 - Increased fluid in the abdomen.

 - Fluid in the lungs.

 - Convulsions.

 - Changes in the recording of electrical changes (ECG) in the heart which correspond to heart rhythm disturbances.

 - Muscle damage.

 - Breast discharge, abnormal breast growth, breast growth in males.

 - Interrupted menstrual periods.

 - Kidney failure, reduced urine volume, urinary retention.

 - Decrease in white blood cell count.

-- Inappropriate behaviour, suicidal behaviour, suicidal thoughts.
+- Inappropriate behaviour.

-- Allergic reactions which may include difficulty breathing, inflammation of the eyes (keratitis) and serious skin reactions characterized by reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
-These serious skin rashes can be preceded by fever and flu-like symptoms (Stevens-Johnson syndrome, toxic epidermal necrolysis).
+- Allergic reactions (which may include difficulty breathing, inflammation of the eyes (keratitis) and a serious skin reaction characterized by rash, blisters, peeling skin and pain).

 - Jaundice (yellowing of the skin and eyes).

-- Parkinsonism, that is symptoms resembling Parkinson's disease; such as tremor, bradykinesia (decreased ability to move), and rigidity (muscle stiffness).